LebToki/LaragonDash/README.md

 # ![LaragonDash Logo](assets/favicon/favicon-32x32.png) LaragonDash

-## 🚀 Welcome to LaragonDash v1.1
+## 🚀 Welcome to LaragonDash

 **LaragonDash** is the natural evolution of the original [Laragon Dashboard](https://github.com/LebToki/Laragon-Dashboard).
 It’s **modular**, **future-proof**, and built for developers who want speed, control, and an intuitive interface to manage their local stack.

 ---

-> Following the success and adoption of the original Laragon Dashboard by the community, we’re proud to introduce `LaragonDash v1.0`.
 > Following the success and adoption of the original Laragon Dashboard by the community, we’re proud to introduce `LaragonDash v1.1`.
-> This spin-off delivers a modern MVC-inspired layout, support for modules, improved theming, and smarter tooling — while still preserving the simplicity developers loved about the original.
+> This spin-off delivers a modern MVC-inspired layout, support for modules, improved theming, and smarter tooling —
+> while still preserving the simplicity developers loved about the original.

-> ⚙️ **LaragonDash** is fully compatible with Laragon 6+ and will continue to receive updates and improvements as the new primary branch of development.
+> ⚙️ **LaragonDash** is fully compatible with Laragon 6+ and will continue to receive updates and improvements as the
+> new primary branch of development.

 ---

 💡 **Prefer the classic look?**
 The original [Laragon Dashboard](https://github.com/LebToki/Laragon-Dashboard) will remain available in its current form.
 Users who prefer the traditional layout can continue using it until the end of the year, while all future development and new features will be released under **LaragonDash**.

 ---